Currently listed entities

 Also known as

-Hassam, The Hasam Movement, Hasm, Hassm, the Hassm Movement, Harikat Souaid Misr, Harakah Sawa'id Misr, the Movement of Egypt's Arms, the Movement of Egypt's Forearms, the Arms of Egypt Movement
+Hassam, The Hasam Movement, Hasm, Hassm, the Hassm Movement, Harikat Souaid Misr, Harakah Sawa'id Misr, the Movement of Egypt's Arms, the Movement of Egypt's Forearms and the Arms of Egypt Movement

 Description

 HASAM portrays itself as a nationalist movement attempting to overthrow the government of Egypt.
-HASAM announced its existence on July 16, 2016, when it claimed responsibility for an attack in Tameeya, Egypt, which left 2 policemen dead and 1 injured.
+HASAM announced its existence on July 16, 2016, when it claimed responsibility for an attack in Tameeya, Egypt, which left two policemen dead and one injured.
 Since then, HASAM has primarily targeted the Egyptian security apparatus, which the organization describes as enablers of the regime.
 In addition to other attacks, HASAM claimed responsibility for the March 26, 2017, bombing in Qalyubia governorate which wounded 5 members of Egypt's security forces; the May 1, 2017, night time attack on an Egyptian police patrol which killed at least 3 policemen; and, the July 20, 2017, shooting attack on a police convoy in which 1 officer was killed and 3 more were wounded.
+Evidence of terrorist activities date from 2016 until 2019, and include bombings, attacks, killings, and use of improvised explosive devices.

 Date listed